 Cases involving toxic exposure on a property, for example, may not require the plaintiff to bring as much evidence.
 In such cases, Louisiana law sees premise owners as strictly liable for injuries of the plaintiff.
 A Marksville premises liability lawyer could help a plaintiff understand how premises liability laws may affect their case.

-Compensation for Partial Fault
+How do You Seek Compensation for Partial Fault?

 In these cases, the jury will first decide the amount of damages the plaintiff may be entitled to.
 If it is found that a plaintiff is partially liable for their own damages, the jury will assign a percentage of fault to both the plaintiff and the defendant.
 The percentage of fault attributed to the plaintiff will be deducted from their total award amount.
+Even if you are partially at fault in your premises liability accident, we encourage you to review your legal options.
+Our lawyer serving Marksville may be able to help you recover some of your losses.

 Burden of Proof